jon-harper/OmniBox/docs/tour.md

 | `Main Body - Front with 40mm Intake.stl` | 1           | [STL][7]     | [STL][9]     |
 | `Main Body - Front with 60mm Intake.stl` | 1           | [STL][8]     | [STL][10]    |

-#### :material-alpha-c-box-outline: :material-alpha-m-box: :material-alpha-r-box: Main Body - Rear
+#### :material-alpha-c-box: :material-alpha-m-box-outline: :material-alpha-r-box-outline: Main Body - Rear

 The rear main body also comes in two variations.
-For the dual 40mm fan version, you will also need to print [40mm :material-alpha-f-box-outline: :material-alpha-c-box: fan cages][6] and (optionally) TPU gaskets.
+For the dual 40mm fan version, you will also need to print [40mm :material-alpha-f-box: :material-alpha-c-box-outline: fan cages][6] and (optionally) TPU gaskets.

 | Dual 40mm Fans  | No Fan Mounts |
 |-----------------|---------------|